-5 TRANSFERABILITY
+5 Transferability

-5.1.
-General comparability of the context
+5.1 General comparability of the context

 Both Sweden and Germany are highly-developed industrialised economies, with similarly ambitious emission reduction objectives.
-Importantly, they are also similar in their economic structure and both feature export-oriented industrial sectors.
+Importantly, they are also similar in their economic structure and both feature exportoriented industrial sectors.
 There are, however, significant differences in the energy sector to which the carbon tax applies.
 They are bolded in the comparability column in Table 4.
-Differences (a)-(c) are those in context that would affect the carbon tax's operation and effectiveness in Germany, an issue we examine in more detail in section 5.3.
+Differences (a)-(c) are those in context that would affect the carbon tax's operation and effectiveness in Germany, an issue we examine in more detail in section Error!
+Reference source not found..
 Differences summarised under (d) are likely at least partially caused by the carbon tax, they can thus be understood as context factors but also as results of the tax.
 We examine the implications of these differences below.